xpack-dev-tools/openocd-xpack/README-RELEASE.md

 ### Merge upstream repo

-To keep the development repository in sync with the upstream OpenOCD repository, in the `xpack-dev-tools/openocd` Git repo:
+To keep the development repository fork in sync with the upstream OpenOCD repository, in the `xpack-dev-tools/openocd` Git repo:

 - checkout `master`